kud04rk/OpenboxInstall/README.md

 Look at my dependecy list to figure of which version works for smb client or any others. https://github.com/smsriharsha/Openbox_Dotfiles/blob/main/dependencies_versions.txt

+### Permission denied:
+Change the permisions of all the scritps in the dotfiles.

 # Credits:
 This is hands down my favourite dot files package.